tt9/sorted-array/readme.md

 ## Description

 An asynchronous, lazy, self sorting array.
 Use it to keep things in order.
-Like me the SortedArray object is lazy, meaning it won't sort until it absolutely has to.
+Like me, the SortedArray object is lazy, meaning it won't sort until it absolutely has to.
 This will allow you to throw all of your junk into the array and then worry about sorting last minute.
 This might help your performance, but it also might not, that's for you to figure out.

 Like the name would imply, the important functions are async through the use of Promises.
 See **usage** below if you need clarification on what that means or how to use it.